MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/account.md

 The system generated identifier of the account.

 > [!IMPORTANT]
-> The Bing Ads Bulk API only supports one account per file.
+> The Bulk API only supports one account per file.
 This field is ignored during upload, and effectively set to the account ID that is specified in the [GetBulkUploadUrl](../bulk-service/getbulkuploadurl.md) service request.

 **Add:** Read-only
 **Update:** Read-only